-1 confirm the registered order unless the person contesting registration establishes that: 2 (1) the issuing court did not have jurisdiction under [Article] 2 this [act]; 3 (2) the child-custody determination sought to be registered has been vacated, 4 stayed, or modified by a court having jurisdiction to do so under [Article] 2 [this act]; or 5 (3) the person contesting registration was entitled to notice, but notice was not 6 given in accordance with the standards of Section 108, in the proceedings before the court that 7 issued the order for which registration is sought.
-8 (e) If a timely request for a hearing to contest the validity of the registration is not made, 9 the registration is confirmed as a matter of law and the person requesting registration and all 10 persons served must be notified of the confirmation.
-11 (f) Confirmation of a registered order, whether by operation of law or after notice and 12 hearing, precludes further contest of the order with respect to any matter that could have been 13 asserted at the time of registration.
-14 Comment 15 16 17 18 19 20 21 Given that Section 414 directs a court to use the procedure of article 3 for recognition and enforcement of measures of protection from convention countries, the language of this section has not been amended to add "measure of protection" after the term "child-custody determination" or "order."
-Nor has this section been amended to add the term "convention country" after "state" in the text.
-However, in accordance with section 414 the section must be construed to include those terms.
-22 23 24 25 26 27 The one amendment made to this section has been to broaden the jurisdiction terminology of subsection from "article 2" to "this act."
-The effect of this is that if registration is sought from a nonconvention country it is a defense that the issuing court did not have jurisdiction under article 2.
-If registration is sought of a measure of protection issued by a convention country, it is a defense that the issuing authority did not have jurisdiction under article 4.
-28 SECTION 306.
-ENFORCEMENT OF REGISTERED DETERMINATION.

-(a) A court of this State state may grant any relief normally available under the law of this State state to enforce a registered child-custody determination made by a court of another
+1 (2) a hearing to contest the validity of the registered determination must be 2 requested within not later than 20 days after service of notice; and 3 (3) failure to contest the registration will result in confirmation of the child- 4 custody determination and preclude further contest of that determination with respect to any 5 matter that could have been asserted.
+6 (d) A person seeking to contest the validity of a registered order must shall request a 7 hearing within not later than 20 days after service of the notice.
+At that hearing, the court shall 8 confirm the registered order unless the person contesting registration establishes that: 9 (1) the issuing court did not have jurisdiction under [Article] 2 this [act]; 10 (2) the child-custody determination sought to be registered has been vacated, 11 stayed, or modified by a court having jurisdiction to do so under [Article] 2 [this act]; or 12 (3) the person contesting registration was entitled to notice, but notice was not 13 given in accordance with the standards of Section 108, in the proceedings before the court that 14 issued the order for which registration is sought.
+15 (e) If a timely request for a hearing to contest the validity of the registration is not made 16 the registration is confirmed as a matter of law and the person requesting registration and all 17 persons served must be notified of the confirmation.
+18 (f) Confirmation of a registered order, whether by operation of law or after notice and 19 hearing, precludes further contest of the order with respect to any matter that could have been 20 asserted at the time of registration.
+21 SECTION 306.
+ENFORCEMENT OF REGISTERED DETERMINATION AND 22 MEASURE.
+23 (a) A court of this State state may grant any relief normally available under the law of